 Play every day!
 Babies need safe opportunities to move and explore.
 They love “floor time” where they can reach, roll and crawl.
 Toddlers and preschoolers need a combination of supervised independent playtime, as well as planned activities where they can practice using specific physical skills.
 Explore the physical activity resources in your community - it’s a great way to spend time together as a family.
 Find more ways to be active with your little ones:

 - Fit WIC encourages your family to play every day with ideas for indoor and outdoor play, building skills, and finding new places to visit.
 See links below for more ideas for increasing physical activity with your little ones.

 - Building Bright Futures for information about upcoming playgroups and other family evens in your community.

 - Find and Go Seek for information about weekend events, after-school activities, camps, festivals, story times and so much more that are happening in Northern Vermont.

-- Let’s Move for information and support to help parents make healthy choices for their families and their communities.
+- Let’s Move for information and support to help parents and caregivers make healthy choices for their families and their communities.